 - No more than mild frailty; AND

-- STS-PROM 4-8%; OR
+- STS-PROM <4%; AND

-- o One major organ system compromise not to be improved post-operatively; OR
+- No major organ system compromise not to be improved post-operatively; AND

-- Possible procedure-specific impediment
+- No procedure-specific impediment

 - 26. Define and summarise the current clinical management pathway before patients would be eligible for the proposed medical service (supplement this summary with an easy to follow flowchart [as an attachment to the Application Form] depicting the current clinical management pathway up to this point):

 See Attachment B for a flowchart depicting the current clinical management algorithm.
+This is the clinical management algorithm from the Ratified PICO Confirmation for MSAC Application 1552 with minor adjustments.
 As described in Q25 above, patients will usually present to a GP who will order the initial investigations and refer the patient to a cardiologist.
 There are three treatment options for severe AS being medical management, SAVR or TAVI.
 Medical management consists of pharmacologic treatment to alleviate symptoms and, in certain cases, balloon aortic valvuloplasty (BAV) to enlarge the aortic valve opening.
 Balloon valvuloplasty does not cure the condition and further surgical treatment may be needed later in life.
 This procedure is usually used as a temporary measure or to relieve symptoms when other options are not available.